hugoiriarte/RadiusAnalytics/README.md

 # RadiusAnalytics

-The purpose of this new application is to find the perfect location for your new clients.
+The purpose of this new application is to find the perfect location for new clients for www.marijuanadoctors.com.
 The program will ask you 4 things.

 1) Enter a Zip Code